On the Deuterium-to-Hydrogen Ratio of the Interstellar Medium: Implications

 Like deuterium, $\hethree$ is produced in BBN at fairly high abundance, $\hehp \approx 10^{-5}$ \citep{cyburt2015}.
 In contrast to deuterium, $\hethree$ can be produced in stars as well as destroyed \citep{iben1967,truran1971,rood1976,dearborn1996}, so even the sign of evolutionary corrections is not obvious without detailed modeling.
 The arguments presented here suggest that the magnitude of $\hethree$ destruction should be small because most ISM gas has not been processed by stars at all.
 Observations indicate an ISM $\hethree$ abundance that is not far from the BBN value \citep{gloeckler1996,bania2002}.
 In concert with minimal destruction, this small amount of evolution implies that production of $\hethree$ by stellar nucleosynthesis must be small.
 As discussed in detail by \cite{lagarde2012}, this result is a challenge to conventional stellar evolution models but is well explained by models that incorporate thermohaline mixing.

-The robustness of the $\dhr$ prediction to detailed assumptions implies that deuterium observations provide only limited constraints on GCE models; most models that produce solar $\ohh$ should predict $\dhr$ that matches current observations within their uncertainties.
-If dust depletion uncertainties can be controlled, then precise $\dhr$ measurements could provide a useful test of yield and recycling values, especially if deuterium can be mapped over a wide enough range of metallicity to demonstrate the behavior predicted by equation~(\ref{eqn:YdApprox}).
-As discussed in \S\ref{sec:enhanced}, this prediction is violated in models where outflows preferentially drive out CCSN ejecta while retaining the AGB ejecta returned over longer timescales.
+The robustness of the $\dhr$ prediction to detailed assumptions implies that deuterium observations provide only limited constraints on standard GCE models; most models that produce solar $\ohh$ should predict $\dhr$ that matches current observations within their uncertainties.
+However, if dust depletion uncertainties can be controlled, then precise $\dhr$ measurements could provide a useful test of yield and recycling values, especially if deuterium can be mapped over a wide enough range of metallicity to demonstrate the behavior predicted by equation~(\ref{eqn:YdApprox}).
+As shown in Figure~\ref{fig:bhcut}, the constraint $\Yd/\Ydp \geq 0.8$ is already enough to challenge otherwise plausible scenarios in which most stars above $30 M_\odot$ collapse to black holes instead of releasing oxygen in supernovae (see discussions by, e.g., \citealt{pejcha2015,sukhbold2016}).

+As discussed in \S\ref{sec:enhanced}, the prediction of equations~(\ref{eqn:YdEq}) and~(\ref{eqn:YdApprox}) is violated in models where outflows preferentially drive out CCSN ejecta while retaining the AGB ejecta returned over longer timescales.
 This scenario allows more return of deuterium-depleted hydrogen for a given amount of oxygen, so it predicts lower $\dhr$ as a function of $\ohh$.
 The agreement of observed abundances with simple predictions disfavors metal-enhanced winds with $\xi_{\rm enh} \ga 2$.
 Models in which radiation pressure ejects galactic dust with minimal gas entrainment (e.g., \citealt{aguirre2001}) could also violate $\dhr$ constraints, though here one must take account of the potentially high fraction of deuterium residing in ejected dust.

 The analytic models presented here adopt the instantaneous recycling approximation, and models in which the SFR or outflow efficiency change rapidly compared to the $\sim 1\Gyr$ timescale of AGB recycling could lead to significantly different $\dhr$ predictions.
 For example, even with constant $\eta$ and $\xi_{\rm enh}=1$, a 100 Myr starburst could eject most of the oxygen produced by its supernovae while allowing deuterium-depleted gas to return from AGB envelopes after the burst has ended.
 Consistent with this picture, the models of \cite{dvorkin2016} that incorporate extreme early star formation predict lower $\dhr$ than their smoother models.
 We leave numerical investigation of bursty models with continuous AGB recycling to future work.